- jax.numpy.nonzero(a, *, size=None, fill_value=None)¶

 nonzerois data-dependent, the function is not typically compatible with JIT.
 The JAX version adds the optional size argument which specifies the size of the output arrays: it must be specified statically for

-jnp.nonzeroto be traced.
+jnp.nonzeroto be compiled with non-static operands.
 If specified, the first size nonzero elements will be returned; if there are fewer nonzero elements than size indicates, the result will be padded with

 Original docstring below.